-The Faculty participates in issuing specialized scientific journals: Acta Chimica Slovaca, Chemical Papers, Fibres and Textile, as well as Plastics and Rubber.
+The Faculty publishes the scientific journal Acta Chimica Slovaca, which is indexed in the Web of Science.
+Moreover, the faculty supports other journals based in Slovakia, namely Chemical Papers, Fibres and Textile, as well as Plastics and Rubber.

 Cooperation with Foreign Academic and Research Institutes